projg2/python-guide/distutils.rst

 ===============================================================
 setuptools_scm_ is a package providing additional features for running inside a VCS checkout, in particular the ability to determine version from VCS tags.
-However, this works correctly only when the package is built from VCS checkout or an ``sdist`` archive containing pregenerated metadata.
-It does not work when building from a GitHub snapshot::
+However, this may not work when building from a GitHub snapshot::

     Traceback (most recent call last):